How to Generate an AOL App Password in 2026

 • Create a one-time password each time you log into an email client or other app using an email authorization method.

-As an alternative to AOL app password generation, you can also use a modern email client like Mailbird that offers a branded sign-in page.
+As an alternative to AOL app password generation, you can also use a modern email client like Mailbird that offers a branded sign-in page for enhanced security and convenience when managing multiple AOL accounts.

 Take Control of your inbox.
 Improve your email productivity with Mailbird